 A relatively large number of people in Belleair telecommute to their jobs.
 Overall, about 9.41% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Belleair is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Belleair.
 53.49% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.